New European Commentary

 It was in the valley that lies by Beth Rehob.
 They built the city and lived there-

-If they intended to live there, we enquire why their first burnt the city and then rebuilt it- when they could have lived in the houses already standing.
+If they intended to live there, we enquire why they first burnt the city and then rebuilt it- when they could have lived in the houses already standing.
 I suggest that they burnt it because they wanted to appear to be following the law about devoting a city to Yahweh, and copying Joshua's example of burning some of the cities he took.
 But as explained in :27, they were utterly oblivious to whole masses of basic Mosaic teaching.
 Like many today, they thought that just obeying a few out of context Biblical principles would justify them living like any other unbeliever.

 Jdg 18:29 They called the city Dan, after the name of Dan their father, who was born to Israel, but the name of the city before was Laish-

-Unlike Israel very often did, they didn't allow the old names to remain, but renamed this after their ancestor Dan, meaning 'judgment'.
+Unlike how Israel very often did, they didn't allow the old names to remain, but renamed this after their ancestor Dan, meaning 'judgment'.
 Again we see an attempt to follow the culture of their Israelite religion on a surface level, when their hearts were far from it.

 Jdg 18:30 The Danites set up for themselves the engraved image, and Jonathan the son of Gershom the son of Moses and his sons were priests to the tribe of the Danites until the time of the captivity of the land-